SilasNiewierra/portfolio/projects.md

   media:
     image: "/uploads/thumbnail-string-painter.png"
     alt_text: Thumbnail String Painter
-  content: A simple and efficient creative setup to create unique drawing with only straight lines.<br><br><a href="/string-painter"
+  content: A simple and efficient creative setup to create new drawings with only straight lines.
+Allowing users to create something unique by restricting the drawing to only straight lines, this painter enables for a completly different thinking process when it comes to art.<br><br><a href="/string-painter"
     title="Learn-More">Learn More ...</a>
   slug: ''
 - template: content-feature